 Because of these synergies many of our humanitarian contributions include analysis and actions to prevent disasters and to support early recovery after a disaster.

-- Sweden's humanitarian aid amounted to 5.8 billion SEK in 2014, whereof 3.6 billion was channelled through Sida.
-That means that 63 percent of the Swedish humanitarian aid was channelled through Sida.
+- Sweden's humanitarian aid amounted to 6.5 billion SEK in 2016, whereof 3.6 billion was channelled through Sida.

-- Sweden was the world's fifth largest humanitarian donor after USA, Great Britain, Germany and Japan.
+- Sweden was the world's seventh largest humanitarian donor after USA, Germany, Great Britain, Japan, Norway and United Arab Emirates.

-- Sida's humanitarian aid contributed to the protection of and relief to people affected by natural disasters and armed conflicts in over 70 countries and regions.
-The humanitarian crises that received the most humanitarian support was the ebola epidemic in West Africa and conflict-related crises with refugees and internally displaced persons in South Sudan, Syria, Iraq and Somalia, and in the Sahel region.
+- Sida's humanitarian aid contributed to the protection of and relief to people affected by natural disasters and armed conflicts in 56 countries and regions.
+The humanitarian crises that received the most humanitarian support was the conflict-related crises with refugees and internally displaced persons in the Sahel region, Syria, South Sudan, Yemen, Iraq and Democratic Republic of Congo.